- COVIDCert NI – Easy Read Privacy Information

 We process your personal information according to the UK General Data Protection Regulation and the Data Protection (UK GDPR) Act 2018.

-Your data is processed for CCS as part of our public task to protect society under UK GDPR Article 6(1)(e)).
+Your data is processed for CCS as part of our public task under UK GDPR Article 6(1)(e)).

-The HSCB, PHA and Dept of Health have a statutory duty to protect people in NI.
-This follows the Health and Social Care (Reform) Act (Northern Ireland) 2009.
-Three sections of this act, 2(1), 2(3)g and 3(1)(b) require the NI health departments promote a system that protects the physical and mental health of people in NI.
-This law also requires NI health organisations to help prevent, diagnose, and treat illness such as COVID-19.
+The PHA and Dept of Health have a statutory duty to protect the health of the people in NI.
+This follows their duties under the Health and Social Care (Reform) Act (Northern Ireland) 2009., which include promoting a system that protects the physical and mental health of people in NI and helping to prevent, diagnose, and treat illness such as COVID-19.

-Because the CCS provides a range of digital and non-digital services to help people to prove their COVID status to required standards we need to follow 3 UK GDPR and 3 Data Protection Act conditions:
+Because the CCS provides a range of digital and non-digital services to help people to prove their COVID status, which would be considered health related data, we are also required to meet the following UK GDPR and Data Protection Act conditions:

 UK GDPR laws we must follow are: